Alvirne High School: Extra curriculars

+Athletics

+Alvirne High School is a Division I school in the New Hampshire Interscholastic Athletic Association.
+Athletic programs are offered year round and include sports such as baseball, basketball, swim, and cheer.
+The Hills House property and Alvirne Tree Farm are used as a cross country course.
+The NHIAA uses this course for the cross country Meet of Champions.

 Administration

 School district

 Alvirne High School is the only high school in the Hudson School District, under the authority of School Administrative Unit # 81 of New Hampshire (SAU81).
 The system is under the direction of the Hudson School Board, consisting of five elected members.